henryhyu/how-to-install-rails/README.md

 Installing Rails can be a pain in the butt.
 Here's a step by step guide on how I managed to do it successfully on my laptop.
 I use a Macbook Pro running Mac OS Sierra 10.12.3.

-Install Homebrew
+1. Install Homebrew

-Install Ruby
+2. Install Ruby

-Configure Git
+3. Configure Git \n
-Install Rails
+4. Install Rails
 Install Database
 Final Steps
 https://gorails.com/setup/osx/10.12-sierra